HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/troubleshooting.md

 ## Logging

 Domino REST API logging of info and errors are stored in the `domino-keep.log` file located in your Notes Data's `IBM_TECHNICAL_SUPPORT` directory.
 This log file is a rolling file and will get moved to a new file with a date stamp if the Domino REST API is restarted or the file is larger for 10 MB.
 Thirty days of logs are retained.
-Make sure that the `KeepLogConfigfile` are located within your using operating system within the `notes.ini`.

-You can find the `log4j2.properties` file in the `keep-core jar` located in your Rest API directory.
-For example, extract the contents of the `keep-core-1.28.2.jar` file and include the `log4j2.properties` file.

-Make any changes you want to that file and add the `notes.ini` settings below.
-Put the file in a place that your Domino server can view.
+### Provide your own logging configuration

+This guides you on how to make your own logging configuration.
+This guide will show you how to create your own logging configuration.
+The purpose of this is to ensure that the logging level for the Domino Rest API is kept specifically for the `DEBUG` and `TRACE` levels and other errors.

+1. Open the `notes.ini` file.
+You may refer to [Editing NOTES.INI file](https://help.hcltechsw.com/domino/10.0.1/admin/conf_editingthenotesinifile_c.html).
+2. You can add the `KeepLogConfigFile` parameters with the following settings and save.
+The `KeepLogConfigFile` option can be added to `notes.ini` to edit the log configuration file.

     **Configuration settings:**

     - **Windows:** KeepLogConfigFile=C:\path\to\log4j2.properties
     - **Linux:** KeepLogConfigFile=/path/to/log4j2.properties

+   !!! note
+       - You can find the `log4j2.properties` file in the `keep-core jar` located in your Rest API directory.
+       - For example, extract the contents of the `keep-core-1.28.2.jar` file and include the `log4j2.properties` file.

 Just a few things to keep in mind: